 Those who seek change have the option of preparing for it.
 Those who have change thrust upon them can only scramble to minimize the damage.

 I interviewed two couples, one from each camp, for “How to become a one-income family,” my current Living With Less column over at MSN Money.
+[Edited to add: This column, along with my other MSN Money articles, disappeared after Microsoft changed platforms.
+Sorry about that.]
 They discuss what they did (and didn’t do soon enough) to deal with the challenges.

 The “choice” couple’s story might encourage those of you dealing with debt.
 They started out $70,000 in the hole: student debt, a HELOC and an auto loan.
 Within two years they’d paid most of it off and created a $23,000 emergency fund.
 To do this they sold a bunch of stuff (including the car they’d just purchased) and slashed their expenses ruthlessly.